metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 - `auto` (Boolean) To automatically enable the trait
 - `capabilities_add` (List of String) Security Context Capabilities Add configuration (default none).
 - `capabilities_drop` (List of String) Security Context Capabilities Drop configuration (default ALL).
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Deprecated: no longer in use.
 - `expose` (Boolean) Can be used to enable/disable exposure via kubernetes Service.
 - `image` (String) The main container image to use for the Integration.
-When using this parameter the operator will create a synthetic IntegrationKit whichwon't be able to execute traits requiring CamelCatalog.
-If the container image you're using is coming from an IntegrationKit, use insteadIntegration '.spec.integrationKit' parameter.
+When using this parameter the operator will create a synthetic IntegrationKit which won't be able to execute traits requiring CamelCatalog.
+If the container image you're using is coming from an IntegrationKit, use instead Integration '.spec.integrationKit' parameter.
 If you're moving the Integration across environments, you will also need to create an 'external' IntegrationKit.
 - `image_pull_policy` (String) The pull policy: Always|Never|IfNotPresent
 - `limit_cpu` (String) The maximum amount of CPU to be provided (default 500 millicores).
 - `limit_memory` (String) The maximum amount of memory to be provided (default 512 Mi).